lokmanTech/Cloud_Notes/README.md

 <br>

-To simplify how it works as follows:
+To simplify how maintainance works as follows:
 1. Defect or error identified → Corrective maintenance.
 2. Changes in application environment → Adaptive maintenance.
 3. Changes in application requirements → Perfective maintenance.